rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 discuss what this line does.

-As mentioned earlier, `read_line` puts whatever the user enters into the string we pass to it, but it also returns a value—in this case, an [`io::Result`][ioresult]<!-- ignore -->.
-Rust has a number of types named `Result` in its standard library: a generic [`Result`][result]<!-- ignore -->
+As mentioned earlier, `read_line` puts whatever the user enters into the string we pass to it, but it also returns a `Result` value. [`Result`][result]<!-- ignore --> is an [*enumeration*][enums]<!-- ignore -->, often called an *enum*, which is a type that can be in one of multiple possible states.
+We call each possible state a *variant*.
-as well as specific versions for submodules, such as `io::Result`.
-The `Result` types are [*enumerations*][enums]<!-- ignore -->, often referred to as *enums*, which can have a fixed set of possibilities known as *variants*.
-Enums are often used with `match`, a conditional that makes it convenient to execute different code based on which variant an enum value is when the conditional is evaluated.

 Chapter 6 will cover enums in more detail.
 The purpose of these `Result` types is to encode error-handling information.

-`Result`’s variants are `Ok` and `Err`.
+`Result`'s variants are `Ok` and `Err`.
 The `Ok` variant indicates the operation was successful, and inside `Ok` is the successfully generated value.
 The `Err` variant means the operation failed, and `Err` contains information about how or why the operation failed.

 Values of the `Result` type, like values of any type, have methods defined on them.
-An instance of `io::Result` has an [`expect` method][expect]<!-- ignore --> that you can call.
-If this instance of `io::Result` is an `Err` value, `expect` will cause the program to crash and display the message that you passed as an argument to `expect`.
+An instance of `Result` has an [`expect` method][expect]<!-- ignore -->
+that you can call.
+If this instance of `Result` is an `Err` value, `expect` will cause the program to crash and display the message that you passed as an argument to `expect`.
 If the `read_line` method returns an `Err`, it would likely be the result of an error coming from the underlying operating system.
-If this instance of `io::Result` is an `Ok` value, `expect` will take the return value that `Ok` is holding and return just that value to you so you can use it.
+If this instance of `Result` is an `Ok` value, `expect` will take the return value that `Ok` is holding and return just that value to you so you can use it.
 In this case, that value is the number of bytes in the user’s input.

 If you don’t call `expect`, the program will compile, but you’ll get a warning: